Candida Symptoms You Might Be Ignoring (And What to Do About Them)

 Gut Lining Support

-L-glutamine, zinc carnosine, quercetin (liposomal or buffered versions), Saccharomyces Boulardii (Histamine-Safe Probiotic) and slippery elm or marshmallow root to rebuild and soothe.
+L-glutamine, zinc carnosine, quercetin (liposomal or buffered versions), Saccharomyces Boulardii (Histamine-Safe Probiotic that also pushes candida out) and slippery elm or marshmallow root to rebuild and soothe.
 Sodium or Calcium Butyrate.

 Low-Histamine Diet (For Now)